-Line 34 - We encourage you to let us figure the amount of any penalties and interest you owe, and send you a bill for any amount due.
+We will figure the amount of any penalties and interest you owe, and send you a bill for any amount due.
 However, if you prefer, you may figure the penalties and interest you owe yourself.
-For more information, see Publication 103, Penalties and Interest for Illinois Taxes.
-To receive a copy of this publication, see "What if I need additional forms or schedules?" on Page 2.
+For more information, see Publication 103, Penalties and Interest for Illinois Taxes, on our website at tax.illinois.gov.